Colossalhavoc/magneto-python-aria/README.md

 # Important - Read these points first
 - Original repo is https://github.com/lzzy12/python-aria-mirror-bot
 - I have collected some cool features from various repositories and merged them in one.
-- So, credits goes to original repo holder, not to me.
-I have just collected them.
+- So, credits goes to original repo holder, ~not to me.
+I have just collected them.~ I too have done much work on this repo and added many features on my own.
 - This (or any custom) repo is not supported in official bot support group.
 - So if you have any issue then check first that issue is in official repo or not, You are only allowed to report that issue in bot support group if that issue is also present in official repo.

 ## Features Coming soon....
-- Custom Filename
+- ~Custom Filename~ Added
 ```
 Only for url, telegram files and ytdl.
 Not for mega links and magnet/torrents